AMATEUR RADIO FOR THE GREAT OUTDOORS

 Antenna connector: SMA socket

-Power connector: mini USB socket (lead not supplied)
+Power connector: micro USB socket (lead not supplied)

 The WSPR propagation reporter system was conceived and devised by Professor Joe Taylor K1JT